Coexisting with Rattlesnakes

 All proceeds will benefit the all-volunteer Sonoma Overlook Trail Stewards to help keep the trail in tip-top shape.
 We stewards will be on hand to hike along with you.
 This is a great opportunity to support your local trail and take in the panorama of open space along San Pablo Bay.

-We receive upwards of 60,000 visits a year, making us in a sense the largest nonprofit in the valley.
-Your support keeps the Overlook open to all levels of hikers.
+We receive upwards of 60,000 visits a year, so our work continues year round to keep the Overlook in shape.
+Your support keeps our trail system open to all levels of hikers.
 For more information, contact aprilmv@aol.com.

 Our fiscal sponsor is 501 (c) (3) Sonoma Ecology Center, Federal EIN# 94-3136500.

-Our Sonoma Raceway Spring Hike is returning April 19th, 2026!
+Our Sonoma Raceway Spring Hike has Sold Out!

 YES!!!
 The Sonoma Overlook Trail Stewards are excited to offer once again our ever-popular, super sellout event this spring,